 1. Chatuchak Weekend Market

-Chatuchak Weekend Market is no doubt one of the top shopping markets in Bangkok for locals and tourists.
+Chatuchak Weekend Market is no doubt one of the top shopping markets in Bangkok for everyone.

 That’s why every time I visit Bangkok, I always stop by Chatuchak Market to check out their amazing array of goods and clothing.

-After shopping, explore the food stalls and grab something to eat.
+When you’re done shopping, try some food from the stalls.
 There are also a lot of cosy cafes and open-air restaurants around.

 Opening Hours: